How to achieve the best score you can in the IELTS speaking test

-The IELTS test assesses your English language ability in all 4 skills – listening, reading, writing and speaking.
+IELTS - International English Language Testing System - tests your English language skills – listening, reading, writing and speaking.
 There are 2 types of IELTS test – IELTS Academic and IELTS General training.
-Typically students wishing to study at a UK university at undergraduate or post-graduate level will require IELTS Academic and so most language schools in the UK offer this training.
+Normally students who wish to study at a university in the UK at undergraduate or post-graduate level need IELTS Academic.
+Because of this most language schools in the UK offer academic IELTS training.

 Pre-Test IELTS Speaking Test Practice